Trump has no patience for legal intricacies. The Supreme Court is all about them.

 “We don’t have the time, nor the bandwidth, to do any of that,” said a senior congressional GOP aide, who spoke on the condition of anonymity to candidly discuss the ruling’s political ramifications.
 “In a way, this is like the best option.”

-The differing views on the ruling among Republicans was exemplified by the contrasting reactions between Cruz — who blasted Roberts as an “elite” who didn’t understand the dangers of illegal immigration — and his fellow Republican and Texan, Sen. John Cornyn, who is up for reelection this fall.
+The difference of views on the ruling among Republicans was exemplified by the contrasting reactions between Cruz — who blasted Roberts as an “elite” who didn’t understand the dangers of illegal immigration — and his fellow Republican and Texan, Sen. John Cornyn, who is up for reelection this fall.

 “I believe the Supreme Court has thrust upon us a unique moment and an opportunity,” Cornyn said during floor remarks.
 “We need to take action and pass legislation that will unequivocally allow these young men and women to stay in the only home, in the only country, they’ve known.”